• Skip to primary navigation

 • Drinking green tea reduces anxiety and improves cognition. source

 • Green tea may lower weight providing anti-obesity effects.
-These findings suggest that green tea catechin consumption enhances exercise-induced changes in abdominal fat and serum triglycerides. source
+These findings suggest that green tea catechin enhances exercise-induced changes in abdominal fat and serum triglycerides. source

 • Green tea is associated with a substantial decrease in the risk of getting ovarian cancer.
 Green tea is commonly consumed in countries with low ovarian cancer incidence. source